 Step One: What You Want to Accomplish With Social Media?
 Identify it.

 How will you determine if a social media marketing campaign is successful if you don’t establish a goal?
 You can’t.
-Carefully consider the following goals social media can help you accomplish and chose which (it can be more than one!) align closely with your brand.
+You need a process… Carefully consider the following goals social media can help you accomplish and choose which (it can be more than one!) align closely with your brand.

 - Driving leads and sales

 - Promoting events